syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ### Filtering words that end with input text

-Displays all the matches that end with the typed characters in control using `EndsWith`.
-This strategy is case in-sensitive.
+Displays all the matches that ends with the typed characters in control using EndsWith.
+This strategy is case insensitive.

 {% tabs %}